magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

 <!--- MC-42288-->

 *  Coupon generation is now blocked until the related cart price rule is saved with the `auto` option enabled.
-If you try to save this rule without enabling the `auto` option, Magento displays this message: `Rule is not saved with auto generate option enabled.
+If you try to save this rule without enabling the `auto` option, {{ site.data.var.ee }} displays this message: `Rule is not saved with auto generate option enabled.
 Please save the rule and try again`.

 <!--- MC-42743-->